KartikNaphade2004/Homeocare/README.md

 ## Description

-HomeoCare is an application designed to provide holistic health solutions using OpenAI through homeopathic principles.
+HomeoCare is an application designed to provide holistic health solutions using homeopathic principles.
 It aims to assist users in finding personalized homeopathic remedies based on their symptoms and health history.

+**Free to Use**: This application includes a built-in free homeopathic suggestion system that works without any API keys or costs.
+You can also optionally use OpenAI API for more advanced AI-powered suggestions (requires API key).

 ## Key Features